psychicguy1989/jdkfx-setup/README.md

-# jdkfx-setup-21
+# jdkfx-setup
-Installs Java 21 and JavaFX 21 in one line powershell script.
+One-line installer for Java 21 + JavaFX 21 on Windows, with environment setup and JAR association.